COSC3020/fibonacci-invariants-vijaykodru/README.md

 your answer to this markdown file.

-A good invariant for the fibonacci function is that each element of the array is defined by the help of last two elements in that array expect the first two elements being [0,1] which is always true.
+A good invariant for the fibonacci recursive function is that each element of the array [0 to n-1] are defined by the sum of last two elements before them in that array expect the first two elements being [0,1] which is always true.
 This means that adding two previous elements to get the next element in the array always holds true making this a good invariant.
 The first two elements are derived by themseleves being [0, 1] .
-In mathematical notation this can be defined as A(n) = A(n-1) + A(n-2).
+In mathematical notation this can be defined as A(n) = A(n-1) + A(n-2) where $A(0) = 0$ & $A(1) = 1$

+References:

+fibonacci-invariants-IshitaPatel18